huckiyang/QuantumSpeech-QCNN/README.md

 }
 ```

+## Acknowledgment

+We would like to appreciate [Xanadu AI](https://www.xanadu.ai/) for providing the [PennyLane](https://pennylane.ai/) Quantum AI platform and [IBM research](https://www.research.ibm.com/) for providing [qiskit](https://qiskit.org/) and quantum hardware to the community.
+There is no conflict of interest.

 ## FAQ

 Since the area between speech and quantum ML is still quite new, please feel free to open a [issue](https://github.com/huckiyang/speech_quantum_dl/issues) for discussion.